 Frontiers of Freedom (FoF)

-According to their Mission Statement, Frontiers of Freedom (FoF) “was founded in 1994 by U.S. Senator Malcolm Wallop.
-FOF is an educational institute (or think tank) whose mission is to promote conservative public policy based on the principles of individual freedom, peace through strength, limited government, free enterprise, and traditional American values as found in the Constitution and the Declaration of Independence.”
+Frontiers of Freedom (FoF) is a 501(C)4 nonprofit organization founded in 1995 by U.S. Senator Malcolm Wallup.
+It describes itself as an educational foundation with the mission “to promote the principles of individual freedom, peace through strength, limited government, free enterprise, free markets, and traditional American values as found in the Constitution and the Declaration of Independence.”

 Stance on Climate Change

 “Many scientists are predicting the onset of two or three centuries of cooler weather — which would mean bigger glaciers.
 That’s despite the world’s growing use of fossil fuels.
 No matter what humans do, temperature trends go up, and then down; glaciers expand and then recede; sea levels rise and then fall, explains Will Happer, professor emeritus of physics at Princeton.”

 “The Earth's climate has changed many times with many cooling phases and many warming phases.
 The Earth’s current modest warming trend (less than 1 degree C over 100 years), is well within historical norms.”

 - Cliff D. Ollier

 - Craig Idso

 Frontiers of Freedom Institute is the 501(c)(3) arm of FoF.
 The other arm, Frontiers of Freedom, Inc., is a 501(c)4 organization and so is not required to publicly list their donors.
 According to the IRS, 501(c)4 organizations are also permitted to attempt to influence legislation, and participate in political campaigns or elections. ,